shaise/OpenSky328/README.md

 * FR-Tiny: A 5 channel micro receiver with brushed motor ESC, for micro rc planes.
 Weights just 2 grams.
 * FR-LVH: A 1S land vehicle version with 2 bidirectional brushed motor esc (ch:1,2) and 2 servos (ch:3,4).
-* Programmer adapter: Lets you connect above devices to a USBASP programmer, and USB-SERIAL adapter The hardware is bases on Atmega 329p microcontroller and TI CC2500 transceiver.
+* Programmer adapter: Lets you connect above devices to a USBASP programmer, and USB-SERIAL adapter The hardware is based on Atmega 328p microcontroller and TI CC2500 transceiver.
 The firmware is based on OpenSky FrSky-compatible receiver: https://github.com/fishpepper/OpenSky It is also arduino based.